yuvipaloozie/yuvipaloozie/README.md

 # Hi, I'm Yuvraj Tripathy 👋

-**Process Automation Engineer**

-I bridge the gap between traditional engineering principles and modern data science.
-Currently focused on applying deep learning to defect detection, molecular properties, and predictive process control.
+I currently work as a **Process Automation Engineer**, passionate about intersection of complex manufacturing processes and the data they produce.
+My goal is to specialize in the intersection between physical sciences and machine learning, specifically in computer vision and predictive modeling.

 ---

-### Education
+### 🎓 Education
 * **M.S.
 Data Science** (2027) | Georgia Institute of Technology
 * **B.S.
 Chemical Engineering** (2024) | Georgia Institute of Technology

 ---

-### Current Projects & Research
+### 🔭 Current Projects & Research
 * **Osteoclast Segmentation (Computer Vision):** Developing a U-Net architecture to segment and count osteoclasts from microscope imagery to assist in medical research.

-### Writing
+### ✍️ Writing
 * **Mechanistic Interpretability:** Working on a blog series comparing CNN architectures to the human visual system.

 ### Tech Stack